NOC-OI/intermediate-git/_episodes/06-merging.md

 ### Three-way Merge

 Similar to `--no-ff`, but there may be dragons.
 Forced upon you when there’s an intermediate change since you branched.
-May prompt your to manually resolve
+May prompt you to manually resolve

 ~~~
 git merge <branch> [-s <strategy>]